Hob Gadling: Appearances

-Gadling first appears in vol. 2, The Doll's House issue # 13, “Men of Good Fortune” in 1389, sitting in a smoky tavern, the White Horse, in what will eventually become the East End of London.
+Gadling first appears in vol. 2, "The Doll's House" issue #13, "Men of Good Fortune" in 1389, sitting in a smoky tavern, the White Horse, in what will eventually become the East End of London.
 Gadling is arguing that if he refuses to die, he will have eternal life.
 Dying, he argues, is merely a habit, something that people do simply because everybody does.
-It is, as Gadling puts it, "a mug's game."
+It is, as Gadling puts it, "a mug's game".
 This catches the attention of Death, who encourages Dream to listen.
-Death agrees, at the request of her brother, who says that "it might be amusing" to grant Gadling eternal life.
-Dream strikes up a conversation with Gadling who agrees to meet him again in the same inn once every hundred years.
+At the request of her brother, Death agrees to grant Gadling eternal life.
+Dream strikes up a conversation with Gadling, who agrees to meet him again at the same inn after a hundred years.

-They do so, and Gadling recounts each century of his life.
-In the century following his initial appearance and meeting with Dream, Gadling continues fighting as a soldier and gets into the new field of printing (1389-1489 AD).
-In the next century, he becomes rich, marries and is knighted (1489-1589 AD).
-Over the course of the next three hundred years, he falls into disgrace following the premature death of his wife and child (1589-1689 AD), enters the slave trade to again become wealthy (1689-1789 AD), and exits it after Dream comments on its immorality (1789-1889 AD).
+Returning each time every hundred years, Gadling recounts the past century of his life.
+In the century following his initial meeting with Dream, Gadling continues fighting as a soldier and gets into the new field of printing (1389–1489 AD).
+In the next century, he becomes rich, marries and is knighted (1489–1589 AD).
+Over the course of the next three hundred years, he falls into disgrace following the premature death of his wife and child (1589–1689 AD), enters the slave trade to again become wealthy (1689–1789 AD), and exits it after Dream comments on its immorality (1789–1889 AD).

-In 1789, their meeting is interrupted by the arrival of magician, Lady Johanna Constantine, ancestor of John Constantine, who says she heard it rumoured that once every hundred years, the Devil and the Wandering Jew meet there in that very same tavern.
+In 1789, their meeting is interrupted by the arrival of magician Lady Johanna Constantine, ancestor of John Constantine, who says she heard it rumoured that once every hundred years, the Devil and the Wandering Jew meet there in that very same tavern.